shutingrz/bind9/doc/arm/reference.rst

    Entropy is needed for cryptographic operations such as TKEY transactions, dynamic update of signed zones, and generation of TSIG session keys.
-It is also used for seeding and stirring the pseudo-random number generator, which is used for less critical functions requiring randomness such as generation of DNS message transaction ID's.
+It is also used for seeding and stirring the pseudo-random number generator which is used for less critical functions requiring randomness, such as generation of DNS message transaction IDs.

-   If ``random-device`` is not specified, or if it is set to ``none``, entropy will be read from the random number generation function supplied by the cryptographic library with which BIND was linked (i.e. OpenSSL or a PKCS#11 provider).
+   If ``random-device`` is not specified, or if it is set to ``none``, entropy is read from the random number generation function supplied by the cryptographic library with which BIND was linked (i.e. OpenSSL or a PKCS#11 provider).